 Usually when we neglect to leave a problem in God’s hands the “stealing it back” comes in the form of mental musing over the problem.
-You know, those anxiety conversations that we have with ourselves in our mind, act out in our imagination, and eventually spill over onto someone else’s peaceful day.
+You know, those anxiety conversations that we have with ourselves in our mind, act out in our imagination, and eventually spill over onto someone’s peaceful day.

 Therefore we have to catch those little though starters of doubt or anxiety before they become long conversations in our self-talk.
 This is what 2 Corinthians 10:5 is referring to when it tells us to take every thought captive and make it obedient to Christ Jesus.
-Here are some tips on how to do that:

 1. After you leave your problem with the Lord, tune into your self-talk throughout the day.
 Identify any little thought that wants to hang out with the problem you left with God.
 After all, this isn’t your problem any more; it is God’s—so stay out of God’s business and mind your own business.